szelezsan/MusicQuizGame/README.md

 ___
 # Deployment

 The project was deployed on GitHub Pages.
-I used Gitpod/VScode as a development environment where I commited all changes to git version control system.
+I used Gitpod/VScode as a development environment where I committed all changes to the git version control system.
-I used push command in Gitpod to save changes into GitHub.
+I used the push command in Gitpod to save changes into GitHub.

 To deploy a project I had to:

 * Log in to GitHub and click on repository to deploy.
-* Select `Settings` and find GitHub Pages section at the very bottom of the page
+* Select `Settings` and find the GitHub Pages section at the very bottom of the page
 * From source select `none` and then `main` branch.
-* Click `save` and page was deployed after auto-refresh.
+* Click `save` and the page was deployed after auto-refresh.
 >  Your site is published at https://szelezsan.github.io/MusicQuizGame/

 [Back to Table of contents](#table-of-contents)
 ___
 # Credits

-* To complete this project I used Code Institute student template:

 ### README template: